rhysd/fast-json-clone/README.md

 ## FAQ

-### Why this package is the fastest?
+### Why is this package the fastest?

 Since this package is optimized for removing non-inline function calls in the hot loop as much as possible. [rfdc][] is implemented with the same strategy.

-### Then why this package is faster than rfdc?
+### Then why is this package faster than rfdc?

-Since this package provides less functionality. rfdc provides some extra functionalities such as support for some non-JSON types (`Date`, `Regexp`, ...).
-They cause some trade-off.
+Since this package provides less functionalities. rfdc provides support for some non-JSON types (`Date`, `Regexp`, ...).
+It increases the number of branches in the hot loop so it causes trade-off in performance.

 ## License